kotopes1/crypto-hardware-wallet/README.md

 **Python**
 - [PEP8 Online](http://pep8online.com/)

 In the command line interface the following input was added, (python3 -m flake8) to bring up files with errors.
-Most errors were ( E501 line too long (81 > 79 characters) at this point in time I didn’t want to adjust my code incases I added more issues.
+Most errors were ( E501 line too long (81 > 79 characters) at this point in time I didn’t want to adjust my code incase I added more issues.
 ___

 **Email**

 * Issue with sending emails was discovered just before submission was due, all step were taking from the video guide tutorials during the build process, Ive contacted various tutors and students to resolve my issue on which still needs a deeper research on my behalf.

+From Slack the below article

 * FYI: for those dealing with password reset and google blocking django from sending emails:
 It seems that Django and Google's "Allow Less Secure Apps" setting don't play together nicely anymore, and it's been like this for a while.